 Cinefade System

-Our new cmotion Cinefade VariND consists of a Motorised Polariser and a Static Polariser.
+Our cmotion Cinefade VariND consists of a Motorised Polariser and a Static Polariser.
 When inserted into a matte box together they form a variable ND filter.

 How Cinefade works